mgmeyers/obsidian-style-settings/README.md

 ## `variable-color`

 `variable-color` creates a color picker with a variety of output format options.
-A `default` attribute is required in `hex` format. **Note: hex color values must be wrapped in quotes.** A `format` attribute is also required.
-Optionally, setting `opacity` to `true` will enable opacity support in all output formats.
+A `default` attribute is required in `hex` or `rgb` format. **Note: hex color values must be wrapped in quotes.** A `format` attribute is also required.

+Optional parameters:
+-  Setting `opacity` to `true` will enable opacity support in all output formats.
+-  A list of alternate output formats can be supplied via the `alt-format` setting

 ```css
 /* @settings